Garden of the Gods Elopement Guide

 What is the Garden of the Gods?

-Whether you’re hoping to capture the first look in photographs against a dramatic background, host an intimate ceremony, or hike at sunrise for a private exchange of vows, the Garden of the Gods has everything you could possibly dream of in an elopement location.
+Whether you’re hoping to capture the first look against a dramatic background, host an intimate ceremony, or hike at sunrise for a private exchange of vows, the Garden of the Gods has everything you could possibly dream of in an elopement location.

 Reasons to Elope in the Garden of the Gods